JonathanMH/page-excerpt-widget/readme.txt

 * Link the title of the page, to the page
 * Append a link to the page
 * Decide a custom label for the read more link
+* add multiple instances of the widget

 I plan to increase the functionality with:

-* the possibility for multiple instances of the widget
 * some internationalisation

 == Installation ==